Yepmopl/AQA-Exam-2016-/README.md

 # AQA Exam 2016
 The code given for the BattleShips Case Study June 2016

+##Things to do:

+*Show name of ship when hit.

+*Run training game.

+*Validate user input.

+Maybe more...

 PS: Possibly against the exam board rules.
 But idc lmao.